Certificate of origin: Rules of Origin Facilitator

-In a joint initiative with the WCO and WTO, the International Trade Centre introduces Rules of Origin Facilitator, which provides free and user-friendly access to ITC's database of rules of origin and origin-related documentation in hundreds of trade agreements.
-The Facilitator is also combined with the huge tariff and trade agreements databases that have been constructed and continuously maintained by ITC's Market Access Map since 2006, resulting in a unique market intelligence solution enabling companies, particularly ones from developing countries, to benefit from trade agreements worldwide.
-The Facilitator currently contains a data for more than 150 free trade agreements applied by more than 190 countries as well as non-preferential regimes of the EU, the US and Switzerland.
-This database is gradually expanding with the ultimate goal to cover over 400 free trade agreements and preferential schemes that are currently active in the world.
+In a joint initiative with the WCO and WTO, the International Trade Centre (ITC) launched the Rules of Origin Facilitator, an online database providing access to rules of origin and origin-related documentation from hundreds of trade agreements.
+The platform integrates tariff and trade agreement data maintained by the ITC Market Access Map since 2006.
+This system allows companies, particularly those in developing countries, to analyze and utilize global trade agreements.
+The database currently contains data for more than 150 free trade agreements applied by more than 190 countries as well as non-preferential regimes of the EU, the US, and Switzerland.
+The ITC continues to expand the tool, with the ultimate goal of covering more than 400 active free trade agreements and preferential schemes worldwide.

 The Rules of Origin Facilitator aims to help small and medium-sized enterprises to increase trade by taking advantage of global trade opportunities in the form of low duty rates under trade agreements.
 The tool can also be used by policymakers, trade negotiators, economists as well as any other users.
 Any user can simply look for information on origin criteria, other origin provisions, and trade documentation by entering the HS code of their product.

-Apart from its unique searching feature, the Facilitator allows traders to get free and direct access to thousands of legal documentation, including hundreds of forms of certificates of origin.
-The user may conveniently download the form he needs for a certain transaction and fill in necessary information to submit.
+Apart from its searching feature, the Facilitator allows traders to get free and direct access to thousands of legal documentation, including hundreds of forms of certificates of origin.
+The user may download the form he needs for a certain transaction and fill in necessary information to submit.
 In addition, a full glossary on common provisions, including those relating to certificates of origin certification and verification is also provided to help users get used to the complicated terms and concepts.